-Hunters harvested 168 bears during the fall 2022 hunt in GMUs 407, 418, 426, and 437.
-This is an increase from the 123 bears harvested during the 2021 season.
-Hunters experienced a 14% overall success rate in the four GMUs, and more than 50% of the harvest occurred in GMU 418.
+Hunters harvested 146 bears during the fall 2023 hunt in GMUs 407, 418, 426, and 437.
+This is a decrease from the 168 bears harvested during the 2022 season.
+Hunters experienced a 10% overall success rate in the four GMUs, with 59% of the harvest occurring in GMU 418.

 District 14 hunters that choose to hunt in GMUs 418 and 426 will be hunting in a grizzly bear recovery area identified by the Interagency Grizzly Bear Committee (IGBC).
 This federal/state working group includes WDFW.

-Before hunting, bear hunters must pass the annual WDFW online bear identification exam with a score of 80% or higher.
+Before hunting bears in the recovery area, bear hunters must pass the annual WDFW online bear identification exam with a score of 80% or higher.
 Proof of successful exam completion or an equivalent test from another state must always be on your person when afield.
+For information on the federal government's proposed North Cascades Ecosystem grizzly bear restoration effort led by the National Park Service (NPS) and U.S. Fish and Wildlife Service (USFWS), review this WDFW statement or visit this NPS webpage.

 Opportunities for harvesting a black bear in District 14 have more to do with access and berry production than does the previous year's harvest.
-Road access behind gates is available by walking or mountain bike, with abundant younger age class clear cuts that attract bears.
+Access behind gates may be available by walking or via mountain bike, providing hunting opportunities within abundant younger age class clear cuts that attract bears.
+Check with the appropriate public or private landowner to be certain that behind the gate access is allowed.

 Hunters willing to pursue bears during the early season at higher elevations can hunt in classic alpine environments where bears forage on abundant huckleberries, increasing the potential for spot and stalk opportunities.